MIC-DKFZ/image_classification/README.md

 aims to provide easy-to-use baselines for experimenting with a lot of different setups. \
 You can also integrate your own model and/or dataset and benefit from the features of this repository! \
 Results of experiments on CIFAR-10 comparing different architectures in different training settings are shown below. \
 Everything can be run via the Command Line Interface.
-Logging is accomplished via MLflow. \
+You can choose one or multiple logger from Mlflow, Tensorboard and Weights&Biases for your experiment tracking. \
 Training uses mixed precision and `torch.backends.cudnn.benchmark=True` by default to increase training speed. \
 Best results are achieved with a PyramidNet using RandAugment augmentation, Shakedrop and Mixup.
 It yields 0.986 Test Accuracy on CIFAR-10 and 0.875 Test Accuracy on CIFAR-100. \